martin0995/WH-transfers/README.md

 │   ├── helpers/
 │   │   └── helpers.ts      # Helper functions for signer setup and environment variables
 │   ├── native-transfer.ts  # Script to perform a native token transfer between chains
-│   └── usdc-transfer.ts    # Script to perform a USDC token transfer between chains
+│   ├── usdc-transfer.ts    # Script to perform a USDC token transfer between chains
-├── .env                    # Environment variables for private keys (not included in the repo) ├── package.json            # Project dependencies and scripts └── tsconfig.json           # TypeScript configuration
+│   └── tx-recover.ts       # Script to recover and manually complete a token transfer using a transaction ID ├── .env                    # Environment variables for private keys (not included in the repo) ├── package.json            # Project dependencies and scripts └── tsconfig.json           # TypeScript configuration